Tax Planning and Coronavirus

 Entering into a Deed of Variation to divert the deceased’s share in their property to qualifying beneficiaries such as children, would allow an application to be made to claim the RNRB immediately.
 These steps must be taken within 2 years of death.
 If completed this would mean that if the allowance is abolished before the surviving spouse dies, and a tax saving of up to £70,000 will have been made.

-If you have queries about lifetime tax planning please contact Sarah Bowes on 0191 255 0221 or email@example.com for a no-obligation discussion.
+If you have queries about lifetime tax planning please contact Felicity Nelson on 0191 255 0242 or firstname.lastname@example.org for a no-obligation discussion.
 At Samuel Phillips Law we know that legal assistance is just one piece of the jigsaw and we work together with various specialist advisors to ensure that we find the best overall solution for you.